kyverno/kyverno/documentation/writing-policies-mutate.md

 ## Overlay

-An mutation overlay describes the desired form of resource.
+A mutation overlay describes the desired form of resource.
 The existing resource values are replaced with the values specified in the overlay.
 If a value is specified in the overlay but not present in the target resource, then it will be added to the resource.
 The overlay cannot be used to delete values in a resource: use **patches** for this purpose.

 The following mutation overlay will add (or replace) the memory request and limit to 10Gi for every Pod with a label ```memory: high```: